What is CockroachDB?

 For a deeper dive into CockroachDB's capabilities and how it fits into the database landscape, take the free Intro to Distributed SQL and CockroachDB course on Cockroach University.

 When is CockroachDB a good choice?

-CockroachDB is well suited for applications that require reliable, available, and correct data regardless of scale.
+CockroachDB is well suited for applications that require reliable, available, and correct data, and millisecond response times, regardless of scale.
 It is built to automatically replicate, rebalance, and recover with minimal configuration and operational overhead.
 Specific use cases include:

 - Distributed or replicated OLTP

 CockroachDB returns single-row reads in 2ms or less and single-row writes in 4ms or less, and supports a variety of SQL and operational tuning practices for optimizing query performance.
 However, CockroachDB is not yet suitable for heavy analytics / OLAP.

 How easy is it to get started with CockroachDB?

 You can get started with CockroachDB with just a few clicks.
 Sign up for a CockroachDB Cloud account to create a free CockroachDB serverless cluster.
 For more details, see Quickstart.

 Alternatively, you can download a binary or run our official Kubernetes configurations or Docker image.
 For more details, see Install CockroachDB.